felgueres/clustered-ab-test/README.md

 1) _Feature construction and clustering_

-Essentially, the consumption of each user at any given time period can be thought of as an independent feature.
+The consumption of each user at any given time period can be thought of as an independent feature.
-On a 15-min granularity, spanning 1.5 years and for roughly 4,000 households, implies a high dimensionality matrix.
+A 15-min granularity, spanning 1.5 years and roughly 4,000 households implicates a high dimensionality matrix.

-Hence, the first challenge is reducing dimensionality and apply an unsupervised machine learning technique to cluster users by similar pattern consumption.
+The first challenge is reducing dimensionality and apply an unsupervised machine learning technique to cluster users by similar pattern consumption.

 The value of this step also lies in defining a working hypothesis about the clusters: